MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 > ![](media/data-manager-menu.png "Data Manager menu")

 ## Exploring the HomePage
 The homepage porpose is to quickly equip you, the user, with an holistic view around your unified customer base.
-Through the data configuration process you will use Customer 360 to unify datasets that once were siloed and disconnected, culminating at the creation of a unified dataset of your customers.
-Then, you can use capabilities such as Segmentation, Customer 360 Dashboard and Timeline to unlock unique insights about your customers based on this unified dataset.
+Through the data configuration process you will use Customer Insights to unify datasets that once were siloed and disconnected, culminating at the creation of a unified dataset of your customers.
+Then, you can use capabilities such as Segmentation, Customer Insights Dashboard and Timeline to unlock unique insights about your customers based on this unified dataset.

 // home page 1

-Since many Customer 360 insights are dependent upon the completion of the data configuration process, at first many insights might not show up on the homepage.
+Since many Customer Insights insights are dependent upon the completion of the data configuration process, at first many insights might not show up on the homepage.
 Once completing the data loading process (see **Data Manager** section) as well as data configuration process, more and more insights will light up on the homepage.

 Those are the types of insights you can expect to find on the Homepage:
 - **1. Aggragate-Level Insights (highlighted in blue below):** Few tiles with unique insights about your total customer base (including predictive KPIs such as average liklyhood of a customer to Churn)